Syracuse Madrid Center

 Transportation

 In Madrid and all Spanish cities, virtually everyone lives in an apartment (piso).
 Most host families live within a 35-minute commute from the Syracuse Madrid Center.
-The Xior residence hall is a 20-minute walk, El Faro is a 20-minute direct commute, and The Social Hub is a 25-minute direct commute from the Syracuse Madrid Center.
-Many students report that walking is convenient and public transportation is also easily accessible.
+The Xior residence hall is a 20-minute walk, El Faro is a 20-minute direct commute, Galdós is a 30-minute direct commute, and The Social Hub is a 25-minute direct commute from the Syracuse Madrid Center.
+Many students report that walking is convenient, and public transportation is also easily accessible.
 You will be provided with a public transportation pass (included in your program fee).
-You will need to recharge your transportation card every 30 days with a transportation allowance loaded onto a prepaid Mastercard that you will receive immediately following the orientation.
+You will need to recharge your transportation card every 30 days withthe funds you will be provided with at the beginning of the semester.
 These passes are for unlimited rides and can be used for the subway, commuter train, and bus system within Madrid.

 Technology